carlcs/craft-uielementfields/README.md

+> [!WARNING]
+> **This plugin has been abandoned.** With the release of Craft 5, core UI Elements can now be placed into the field layouts of any element type.
+However, there is still a Craft 5 compatible version of this plugin available, which includes a `ui-element-fields/convert` command designed to transform existing UI Element fields into core UI Elements.

 # UI Element fields for Craft CMS

-UI Elements in Matrix blocks is hopefully coming as a core feature in Craft 5 (see [feature request](https://github.com/craftcms/cms/issues/6494)).
+UI Elements in Matrix blocks is ~~hopefully~~ coming as a core feature in Craft 5 (see [feature request](https://github.com/craftcms/cms/issues/6494)).
 Install this plugin if you are missing this feature now.

 The plugin comes with the following field types, which look just like their UI Element counterparts.